Ezpcy/validation-api/Readme.md

 {"Test":{"Provision":{"ProvisionNumber":14,"CostApproval":true},"TypeOfProvision":"123e4567-e89b-12d3-a456-526614174000","Profession":"123e4567-e89b-12d3-a456-526614174001","SalaryType":"123e4567-e89b-12d3-a456-526614174000","DateFrom":"2024-01-01","DateTo":"2024-12-31","InsuranceProductConfig":{"TarifNumber":7,"BillingCategory":"c","Price":0.0,"Units":1},"Institution":"123e4567-e89b-12d3-a456-526614174000","School":"","Location":""}}
 ```

-The API will return a Json object with either all errors that have occured or just an "ok" message if the request is valid.
+The API will return a Json object with either all errors that have occurred or just an "ok" message if the request is valid.

 The error message will look like this: